KHAEntertainment/graphrag-with-sqlite_vec-ts-vercel-ai-sdk/docs/MCP-QUICKSTART.md

 }
 ```

+**Note:** GRAPHRAG_DB_PATH resolves relative to cwd.
+Use an absolute path if your DB isn't under the project root.

 **Replace:**
 - `/Users/you/example-graphrag-with-sqlite/` → Path to this repo
 - `/Users/you/my-project` → Path to your project (where `.graphrag/` is)